Skilledgamer101/Space-Biology-Model-Zoo/README.md

-# NasaTime
-# NasaBois
-# For the nasa space apps hackathon

 ## Project
 The goal of this project was to answer the question - "What are the effects of space travel on DNA?"
 This project involves retrieving specific data from 3 datasets using web scraping practices (BeautifulSoup and Selenium), parsing the associated JSON files to compile the data in an appropriate form